Geography (2024) |

 3. |

-dispersal of the wild apple Malus sieversii via the
+the wild apple Malus sieversii via the Silk Road to

 4. |